microsoft/Microsoft.Diagnostics.Tracing.Logging/README.md

 You can also use the tool to stand up realtime listening sessions that emit to the console for quick run-time debugging.

+## Building and testing the code

+The code is currently developed using Visual Studio 2015.
+Some C# 6 language features are used.
+Additionally the code currently only works on Windows (as it makes extensive use of Event Tracing For Windows).

+In order to run all unit tests Visual Studio must be started as an elevated process.
+If it is not run elevated some tests will exit as 'inconclusive' since they rely on the ability to create ETW sessions or HTTP listeners.